nevendyulgerov/initialzr/README.md

 I identify 3 nodes for this app:

-- createMap
+- createMap - controls the creation of the map
-- addMarker
+- addMarker - controls the adding of marker
-- handleInput
+- handleInput - handlers user input

 Let's first initialize our app: